Sol Trujillo: Telstra

-Trujillo was appointed Chief Executive Officer of Telstra Communications, Australia's largest telecommunications and media company, on July 1, 2005.
+Trujillo was appointed chief executive officer of Telstra Communications, Australia's largest telecommunications and media company, on July 1, 2005.
 Amid news of his appointment, The Economist named the position "Australia's toughest corporate job," as Trujillo's mandate was to prepare the firm for Australia's largest public offering in history.
 The firm, formerly Telecom Australia, was originally state-owned, but saw a minority stake sold off between 1997 and 1999, raising about A$30 billion.
-Approximately 51.8 percent of the company remained at the time of Trujillo's appointment, which was successfully concluded for A$15.5 billion in 2006.
+At the time of Trujillo's appointment, approximately 51.8 percent of the company remained government owned, the sale of which was successfully concluded for A$15.5 billion in 2006.

 Telstra's share price had underperformed due to poorly-calculated bids during the tenure of the firm's previous CEO, Ziggy Switkowski, including the purchase of Hong Kong mobile communications operator CSL and the attempted purchase of John Fairfax Holdings, a large Australian newspaper.
 The state-run telecom business was described as "lumbering," and falling behind its competition prior to its complete privatization, as its fixed-line business was undercut by its rivals internet and mobile services.

 Following his appointment, Trujillo announced a five-year turnaround plan based on "principles" to make the company more responsive to shareholder concerns.
 In addition to trying to streamlining the company's systems and paring down staff, Trujillo sought to upgrade aging networks and systems.
 This led to the deployment of a nationwide 3G, 850 MHz mobile Internet to replace the then-current CDMA mobile network.
 The network, built between November 2005 and September 2006, launched in October 2006.
 The largest and fastest network in the world, the network doubled the volume of total data traffic carried on all of Telstra's wireless networks.
 After three years on the job, Trujillo was named "CEO of the Year" by Australian Telecom Magazine in recognition of his achievements in the privatization and transformation of Telstra.